 11:00 GMT

-The Breakout Room game takes place online.
+The Escape Room game takes place online.
 The participants in this game will need to find their way out by overcoming JavaScript-based challenges.
-The first one to break out of the room is the winner.
+The first one to escape out of the room is the winner.

 11:30 GMT